X Close

 If you are uncertain why information is being requested, please ask your GP or the practice staff.

-In this practice, it is normal for all GPs to have access to your medical records.
-If you have any concerns about this please discuss them with your GP or practice staff.
-It is important that other people involved in your care, such as medical specialists and other healthcare professionals, are informed of the relevant parts of your medical history, so they can provide the best care for you.
+It is important that other people involved in your care, such as medical specialists and other healthcare professionals, are informed of the relevant parts of your medical history so they can provide the best care for you.
 Your GP will let you know when this is necessary.

 Our practice will not share your personal health information with anyone else or another organisation unless:

 In the above cases, only information necessary to meet the requirements will be provided.
-Your health information will not ordinarily be sent overseas unless:

-This practice may use patient health information to assist in improving the quality of care we give to all our patients, by reviewing the treatments used in the practice.
-Your information held by the practice may be used in research projects to improve healthcare in the community; however, this information will not include data that can identify you.
-The information used for research, including the publication of research results, will not be in a form that would allow you to be identified, unless the research serves an important public interest.
-In such cases, identifiable medical records can be used for medical research without your consent under guidelines issued by the Australian Government.
-Before providing such identified information, your GP will discuss with you the information that she or he is obliged to disclose.
+Information used for research, including publication of research results, will not be in a form that would allow you to be identified, unless the research serves an important public interest.
+In such cases, identifiable medical records may be used for medical research without your consent under guidelines issued by the Australian Government.
+Before providing such identified information, your GP will discuss with you the information that he or she is obliged to disclose.

 Australian privacy legislation applies to all personal health information recorded in electronic and paper records.
 All records must be kept secure to protect against unauthorised access.
 This practice complies with these requirements to protect your information.

-You may ask practice staff about any aspect of your healthcare, including information contained in your record.
-You can request access to your medical record and any other information the practice records about you.
-If you request access to your medical record, your GP will need to consider if there may be a risk of physical or mental harm to you or any other person that may result from disclosure of your health information.
-Your GP may need to remove any information that will affect the privacy of other individuals.
-Sharing information is important for good communication between you and practice staff.
-Your GP is able to provide a full explanation of the health summary or medical record you are provided access to.
-Depending on what is involved, you may be asked to contribute to the cost of providing the information.
+If you request access to your medical record, your GP will need to consider if there may be a risk of physical or mental harm to you or any other person that may result from disclosure.
+Your GP may also need to remove any information that will affect the privacy of other individuals.

-This practice does not engage in direct marketing.
-Resolving concerns regarding the privacy of your health information.
-If you have any concerns regarding the privacy of your personal health information or the accuracy of the information held by the practice, you should discuss these with practice staff.
+If you have any concerns regarding the privacy of your personal health information or the accuracy of the information held by the practice, please discuss these with practice staff.
 Inaccurate information can be corrected or your concerns noted in your record.
-For legal reasons, the original notes will be retained.
+For legal reasons, original notes will be retained.

-If you have questions or a complaint about the privacy of your personal information, please ask to speak to the privacy contact officer at the practice.
-Further information on privacy legislation is available from:
+If you have questions or a complaint about the privacy of your personal information, please ask to speak to the Privacy Contact Officer at the practice.

 Office of the Australian Information Commissioner